-It is 100 years since the First World War ended, one of the deadliest conflicts in human history.
+It is 100 years since the First World War ended.
+Everyone in Britain felt the effects of the war.
+Football included.

-On Thursday 8th of November, a very special football event took place in Nottingham to honour and remember those who paid the ultimate sacrifice.
+On Thursday 8th of November, The Games of Remembrance took place in Nottingham remember those who paid the ultimate sacrifice.

 Over 11,000 people attended – including more than 5,000 school children from 60 schools – some travelling from as far as Germany and Greece.